 Frequently Asked Questions

-On average, WSOU gets more than a 500 e-mails a week with questions of all sorts.
+On average, WSOU gets more than a 500 e-mails a week with all sorts of records.
 We try to respond when we can, but since just about everyone at WSOU is a fulltime student, we simply can’t reply to all the e-mails we receive.
 So before sending us a question, please see if your question is answered in our FAQ.
-We’ve group our FAQs based on the common questions we get from listeners, bands, students and others.
+We’ve grouped our FAQs based on the common questions we get from listeners, bands, students and others.
 Read them all or jump to the topic that interests you.

 Thank you for being curious about WSOU!

 Simply call or text 973-761-9768 (WSOU)

 Do you take e-mail requests?